yoinergomez/ngcolombia-workshop/01-tools.md

 Go ahead, play with it, open the `app.component.html` and change the text inside the `<p></p>` tags to whatever you want, you'll see it updated in real-time in your right panel.

+## What about the styles?

+The goal for this workshop is to get you comfortable writing code against a cloud backend, we won't focus on styles, but, since we want everything to look nice we're giving you the default CSS for the app, if you look into `app.component.css` you'll notice all the styles already applied there.

 Once you're ready, move to the next step, where you'll learn how to connect Firebase with your Angular app.